 It may seem trivial at first.
-You just go out of the game when you're not up for it anymore.
-But there are two different methods, which have completely different effects on the remaining players.
-When you give up, all your units are actually removed from the game and you're out.
+You just leave the match when you're not up for it anymore.
+But there are two different methods, which have completely different effects for the remaining players.
+When you give up, all your units are actually removed from the game and you're completely out.
 However, if you abort a mission, you will be out, but a medium AI will take your place.

-It doesn't make a difference on LAN whether someone has hosted the game when they quit or not.
-If the server ends the game, someone else will step in.
+It does not make a difference on LAN whether someone has hosted the game when they quit or not.
+If the server ends the game, someone else will take its place.
 So the game creator has no reason to stay in if he doesn't feel like it anymore.
-Depending on the way he goes out, the game continues with or without AI replacement.
+Depending on the way he leaves, the game continues with or without AI replacement.
 Somebody else takes over the server function.
-Via GameRanger it turned out, however, that you have to give the game a moment until it has passed the torch on to someone else, before you click on "Quit to Windows" at the end of the score screen.
-If you're too fast here, the game also breaks away for the other players.
+Via GameRanger it turned out, however, that you have to give the game a moment until it has passed the server role to someone else, before you click on "Quit to Windows" at the end of the score screen.
+If you're too fast here, the game also closes down for the other players.
 So as a host you have to wait a few seconds before quitting the game.
 This may also depend on the data rate at which you are connected.
-Such a behavior hasn't shown up over LAN, yet.
+Such a behavior has not appeared vie LAN, yet.